Fundamentals of Compositional Rewriting Theory: Examples of fibrational structures relevant for rewriting theory

-We first quote some standard concepts from category theory pertaining to factorization structures on morphisms, which will be used in this paper for instance in the form of \kl(EMS){epi-$\cM$-factorizations}, but also to demonstrate a certain factorization structure on FPC squares (seen as morphisms in $\mathsf{FPC}_v(\bfC,\cM)$.
+Finally, let us consider the case of the source functor $S:\mathsf{FPC}_v(\bfC,\cM)\rightarrow \bfC\vert_{\cM}$ from the category of FPCs along $\cM$-morphisms with vertical pasting.
+This case requires the introduction of a novel universal construction, that of $\cM$-final pullback complement pushout augmentation.
+Before giving the definition, we first quote some prerequisite standard concepts from category theory pertaining to factorization structures on morphisms, which will be used in this paper for instance in the form of \kl(EMS){epi-$\cM$-factorizations}, but also to demonstrate a certain factorization structure on FPC squares (seen as morphisms in $\mathsf{FPC}_v(\bfC,\cM)$).

 \begin{definition}[\cite{adamek2006}, Def.
 14.1] For a category $\bfC$, let $E$ and $M$ be classes of morphisms.
 By convention, in commutative diagrams, let morphisms in $E$ be depicted as $\twoheadrightarrow$, and morphisms in $M$ by $\rightarrowtail$.
 Then $(E,M)$ is called a \AP\intro{factorization structure for morphisms} in $\bfC$, and $\bfC$ is called \AP\intro{$(E,M)$-structured} iff \begin{enumerate}[label=(\roman*)] \item both $E$ and $M$ are \AP\intro(EMS){closed under composition with isomorphisms}, \item $\bfC$ \AP\intro(EMS){has $(E,M)$-factorizations of morphisms} (i.e., for every morphism $f$ in $\bfC$, there exist $m\in M$ and $e\in E$ such that $f=m\circ e$), \item $\bfC$ \AP\intro(EMS){has the unique $(E,M)$-diagonalization property}: